Skip to Main Content

 How do I do a subject search?

-In Orbis, do a basic search.
-Type a subject heading (ex. "choruses") into the search box, then select "subject browse" from the drop-down menu.
-A list of different headings related to the subject (and number of results) will appear.
+In Quicksearch Books+, do a basic search.
+Type a subject heading (ex. "choruses") into the search box, then select "subject " from the drop-down menu.
+A list of different results related to the subject will appear.
+Scroll down to see the Subject facets on the left.